Benj3037/M4_Exam_Assignments/README.md

 - Platform Integration: Deploy the application on Hugging Face, with interactive access provided via Gradio or HF Spaces.

-#### RAG and Vector Database Integration: Implement RAG with ChromDB and LanceDB to enhance information retrieval and content generation.
+#### 1. RAG and Vector Database Integration: Implement RAG with ChromDB and LanceDB to enhance information retrieval and content generation.

-#### Transformer Model Adaptation: Use transformer models (SBERT or BERT)
+#### 2. Transformer Model Adaptation: Use transformer models (SBERT or BERT)
+Transformer Model Adaptation refers to the process of fine-tuning or adapting pre-trained Transformer models to specific downstream tasks or domains.
+We initialize the General Text Embeddings (GTE) model, which is based on BERT transformer model.

-#### Prompt Engineering Comparison: Experiment with and evaluate at least three different prompt engineering techniques to determine their impact on the model’s performance.
+#### 3. Prompt Engineering Comparison: Experiment with and evaluate at least three different prompt engineering techniques to determine their impact on the model’s performance.

-#### Platform Integration: Deploy the application on Hugging Face, with interactive access provided via Gradio or HF Spaces.
+#### 4. Platform Integration: Deploy the application on Hugging Face, with interactive access provided via Gradio or HF Spaces.